Long-Term Goals: Techniques & Examples for Setting and Achieving Goals

 Examples of Long-Term Goals

-Although you may already have some goals in mind, here are some more examples of long-term goals that may help you think more creatively about what you really want to achieve in this life.
+Although you may already have some personal goals in mind, here are some more examples of long-term goals that may help you think more creatively about what you really want to achieve in this life.

 Common long-term goal domains